 Channels: Select the channels you would like to send the alert notifications to such as an email channel or Slack channel.
 If you already have channels created, you may select one here.
 If not you will need to set up new channels via the New Channel button.

 Moesif supports two types of alerts.
 Static alerts which are threshold based and dynamic alerts which is leverages Moesif’s anomaly detection and your historical trendlines for the metric.

+Moesif recommends the default sensitivities to start.
 If you feel that you’re receiving too few or too many false alerts, you can adjust the sensitivity.
-To avoid sending too many alerts, Moesif doesn’t use fixed rules like send alert when errors/min > 2%.

 Moesif has slow, medium, and fast detectors.
 If you’re receiving too many false alerts, drag slider right.
-If you want to be notified of every minor issue, drag the slider right.
+If you want alerts for small deviations, drag the slider right.